jackagoldman/jackagoldman/README.md

 I am a disturbance ecologist and environmental data scientist, and currently a PhD candidate in the [James lab](https://www.jameslab.ca/) and the [Fortin lab](https://fortin.eeb.utoronto.ca/) at the University of Toronto.

+My PhD research is mostly thinking about how climate change and insect disturbance affect wildfire burn severity in the boreal forest.

+You can learn more about me and my various research projects [here](jackagoldman.github.io)

 <!--
 **jackagoldman/jackagoldman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.